Ti-R/EasyDynamicLoad-CSS-JS/README.md

 There is 1 demos inside demos directory
 - demo-basic.html:
 	* It show how to use it with a very basic sample.
+- demo-percentage.html:
+	* It show how to use it and get percentage informations.